rsterbin/jquery-multisortselect/README.md

 -----

  * Support for adding a new item to selectable list on the fly
- * Support for backend as a function returning the item
- * Ability to define backend types per call type (e.g., one url for search and one for new item)
  * Pluggable entry types (select, autocomplete, text, user-defined) in their own classes
- * Pluggable backend types (url, json array, function) in their own classes